Kaltsoon/react-native-material/material/3-communicating-with-server.md

 export default useRepositories;
 ```

-Now that we have a clean abstraction for fetching the rated repositories, let's use the `useRepositories` hook in the `RepositoryList` component:
+Now that we have a clean abstraction for fetching the reviewed repositories, let's use the `useRepositories` hook in the `RepositoryList` component:

 ```javascript
 import React from 'react';